How to Start a Trucking Company

 You can register your business via the SBA.gov website, which also provides additional intel into what information you’ll need to gather and submit, depending on how you choose to structure your trucking company.

-Before you hit the road and start your trucking business, you need to ensure that you have all legal requirements at hand.
-Otherwise, you risk always being at loggerheads with the authorities since you are running the business illegally.
+Before you hit the road and officially launch your trucking business, you need to have all legal requirements at hand.
+Otherwise, you risk always being at loggerheads with the authorities since you’d be running the business illegally.

 These legal documents that you need to secure for your trucking company include: